tonethar/IGME-230-GDD-2017-Fall/weekly/Week 01A Notes.md

 ## Prerequisites

-I expect students in this class to have a basic working knowledge of HTML, CSS, and publishing to RIT's web hosting environment (people.rit.edu).
+Students in this class should have a basic working knowledge of HTML, CSS, and publishing to RIT's web hosting environment (people.rit.edu).
 This material was covered in IGME-110.
 You can review much of that material here: [IIM-Web-Review/](../IIM-Web-Review)

 If you need to brush up on your HTML and CSS skills, I recommend using the CodeAcademy tutorials that we currently use in IGME-110: https://www.codecademy.com/learn/web, lessons 1-5.
 We will be doing a very brief review, but you shouldn't expect to rely on that to cover all of the prerequisite knowledge.